 - ART 4110 Advanced Drawing

 Electronic and Time-Based Art includes performance art, video art, sound and noise art, digital art, and installation art.
 These contemporary art-making practices are unified in their engagement with time/space as a medium and mode of practice.
 Electronic and Time-Based Art takes an intermedial approach to art-making, focusing on modes of practice and the dialectic between media rather than any singular medium, unified by the concept of time as a material.

-Electronic and Time-Based Art Courses:
+Time-Based Art Courses:

 - ART 2810 Video Art

 - ART 2820 Sound and Noise Art